 They’re usually small and mysterious, but they can add up.
 We’re talking about In-app purchases, or IAP.
 They appear in the form of small dollar amounts on your Apple or Google Play account.
 Although they seem small, those little purchases make up for about a $37 million-dollar industry.
 They’re especially enticing for kids and often super confusing for parents.
+Which leaves them wondering how to control In-App purchases.
+Here are some tips.

 What Exactly Is An IAP?

 An In-app purchase is the purchase of services or goods from inside an application, usually on a smart phone or tablet.
 It enables developers to continue to earn revenue after the app is downloaded.
-So, that “free” game you downloaded is not necessarily free.
+So, that “free” game you downloaded isn’t necessarily free.
 Your child can play the game but, if they want to obtain “coins” or “new levels” to accelerate their play, those have to purchased within the app.
 Oftentimes these purchases present themselves while your child is actively playing the game, so clicking on them can be a natural impulse, or an honest mistake.

 How Do You Know If An App Has IAP Options?